CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/featured-analysis.md

       identified need for investment in key areas.
 Cards below.
     description: >
-      Mayor Walsh presented a balanced budget that maintains high levels of support in critical areas such as education and public safety, makes limited strategic investments,continues the City's commitment to addressing its long-termliabilities, and builds on the Administration's record of strong fiscal management.
+      Mayor Walsh presented a balanced budget that maintains high levels of support in critical areas such as education and public safety, makes limited strategic investments,continues the City's commitment to addressing its long-term liabilities, and builds on the Administration's record of strong fiscal management.
 This is made possible by the Administration's achievement of efficiencies and savings.
 The City's data-driven managerial approach was recently validated by the affirmation of Boston's triple A bond rating.
     sidebar_menu: true
 - grid:
-  - grid_title: General
+  - grid_title: Budget Priorities
   - card: /featured-analysis/technology-data-analytics/
   - card: /featured-analysis/state-and-city-economies/
   - card: /featured-analysis/city-services/